delawr0190/foreman-discovery/README.md

 # foreman-discovery

-foreman-discovery provides a Java application that will query a cgminer running at the desired IP and port (prompted at runtime).
+foreman-discovery provides a Java application that will query a cgminer running at the desired IP and port (prompted at runtime, but `port` is typically `4028`).
 The following commands are executed against the cgminer API:

 ```
 {"command":"stats"}